Northwest Horticultural Council

 Background: Dimethoate is used for control of sucking and chewing insects and fruit flies, and is commonly used in orchards after harvest for control of western cherry fruit fly (WCFF).
 Dimethoate may also be used to suppress spotted wing drosophila (SWD).

 In 2016, France’s national food safety authority (ANSES) withdrew the permit for dimethoate-based pesticides and announced the intent to ban the use of pesticides containing dimethoate on fruit and vegetables.
-This action is possible due to a safeguard clause permitted by Article 54 of EU Regulation 178/2002.
+France claims that this action is possible due to a safeguard clause permitted by Article 54 of EU Regulation 178/2002.
 France also requested that the European Commission activate emergency measures to ban all uses of dimethoate on imported cherries to “protect consumers and producers from unfair competition.”
-Turkish cherries have been the apparent focus of this regulatory attention.
+France’s claim is the subject of much disagreement with the U.S.

 Contact: If you have any questions, please contact the Northwest Horticultural Council at 509-453-3193.